dxyang/DQN_pytorch/README.md

 - [Deep Reinforcement Learning with Double Q-learning](https://arxiv.org/abs/1509.06461)
 - [Dueling Network Architectures for Deep Reinforcement Learning](https://arxiv.org/abs/1511.06581)

 Starter code is used from [Berkeley CS 294 Assignment 3](https://github.com/berkeleydeeprlcourse/homework/tree/master/hw3) and modified for PyTorch with some guidance from [here](https://github.com/transedward/pytorch-dqn).
-Tensorboard logging has also been added (thanks [here](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/04-utils/tensorboard) for visualization during training in addition to what the Gym Monitor already does.
+Tensorboard logging has also been added (thanks [here](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/04-utils/tensorboard) for visualization during training in addition to what the Gym Monitor already does).

 ## Background
 Deep Q-networks use neural networks as function approximators for the action-value function, Q. The architecture used here specifically takes inputs frames from the Atari simulator as input (i.e., the state) and passes these frames through two convolutional layers and two fully connected layers before outputting a Q value for each action.